MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-7-support.md

 Version 2002 is the last version of Microsoft 365 Apps that's available for devices running Windows 7.

-This means that if you want to continue to use Microsoft 365 Apps on devices that are running Windows 7, you need to use Version 2002.
+This means that if you want to use Microsoft 365 Apps on devices that are running Windows 7, you need to use Version 2002.
 If you try to install a newer version of Microsoft 365 Apps, such as Version 2201, on a device running Windows 7, you'll receive an error message.

 > [!IMPORTANT]
 > - As of January 2022, attempting to do a new installation of Version 2002 will fail.
 > - Performing an Online Repair of an existing installation of Version 2002 will also fail.
-> - Updating an existing installation of Version 2002 will continue to work.
+> - Updating an existing installation of Version 2002 will work until January 10, 2023, after which no more updates will be available.

 To update an existing installation of Version 2002, you can keep using the same management tools that you're currently using, such as the Office Deployment Tool or Configuration Manager.
 Also, Microsoft 365 Apps can remain on the same update channel as before.